MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-upgrade.md

 To resolve this issue, you manually copy the cert tattoo file from the control plane node to each of the worker nodes.

-1. Copy the file from control plane VM to your host machine current directory
+1. Copy the file from control plane VM to your host machine current directory.

     ```bash
     ssh clouduser@<comtrol-plane-vm-ip> -i (get-mocconfig).sshprivatekey